insidewhy/sistero/readme.md

     vm_size: 1gb
 ```

+Any values not specified in a profile are taken from `defaults`.
+If the `defaults` entry specifies a `vm_name` then it becomes the default VM for the `create`, `ssh` and `destroy` commands.

-The `ssh_keys` is a list of the ID numbers of your ssh keys.
+The `ssh_keys` is a list of the ID numbers of your ssh keys, these can be found by running `sistero ssh-keys`.

+The valid options for `region` can be found by running `sistero regions`.

+The valid options for `vm_size` can be found by running `sistero sizes`.

+## Running

-Then to create a VM in new york called default-vm:
+Assuming the previous config file, to create a VM in new york called default-vm:
 ```
 sistero create
 ```